mmaulwurff/zabor/Readme.md

 - game configuration: compat flags, dm flags, autoaim;
 - event handler list;
 - system time;
-- a request for the user to report the VM abort.
+- a request for the user to report the VM abort;
+- `zr_enabled` cvar to disable Zabor.

 If there are several Zabor-based handlers loaded, only the first one will print stuff.
 For this to work, all handlers must have "VmAbortHandler" somewhere in